stc252/imaginary-numbers/README.md

-for the actual_schedule.csv, teams are paired against each other in consecutive pairs.
+for the actual_schedule.csv, weekly team opponents are in consecutive pairs.

 For each week:
   team1 plays team2